nvb-uy/Prominent/PACK_CHANGELOG.md

 - **Artifacts can now use Spell enchants**.
 Artifacts can now use again the spell enchants, making them way more powerful.
 - **Balance Changes**.
 General balance changes to try to get all late game builds to deal consistent ~300 DPS
 - **Resistance Changes**.
 The resistance effect now mitigates 5% of the damage dealt per level.
+- **Version Checker**.
+The version checker from Prominence I is now on Prominence II, notifying you when you're outdated so you can always have your modpack updated!

 ## Artifact Changes
 - Fixed all artifacts (except Thunderwrath) not being able to use Spell enchants such as Spell Infinity or Spell Power.